MeadowlarkDAW/Yarrow/README.md

 * Cross-platform (Linux, Mac, and Windows)
 * Native and lightweight
 * Hardware-accelerated rendering in [wgpu] with support for text, vector graphics, textures, and/or custom shaders
-* Extreme performance (you are in control of how your elements are updated)
+* Extreme performance (you are in control over exactly how your elements are updated)
 * Can be used for both standalone applications and audio plugins
 * Designed from the ground-up to support multi-windowed applications
 * Scaling support (with built-in support for hi-dpi texture assets)